 - The Adobe Photoshop Lightroom CC Book for Digital Photographers by Scott Kelby

-A Closer Look at Photoshop CC
+A Detailed Review of Photoshop CC

 Note: Photoshop is a huge program, and there are so many features that even most professional users don’t take advantage of all of them.
 Instead, we’ll look at the user interface, how it handles image editing and creation, and some of the other advantages of working with Photoshop.

 Photoshop has a surprisingly clean and effective user interface, although the general design principles haven’t changed much over the course of its lifespan.
 It uses the nice dark gray background that helps your content pop out from the rest of the interface, instead of the less appealing neutral gray that used to characterize it (although you can switch back to it, if you want).

 The more complex a program is, the harder it is to design an interface that allows users to get what they want from it without overwhelming them.
 Adobe has solved this problem in Photoshop in a unique way: the entire interface is almost completely customizable.Adobe has provided a number of preset layouts known as ‘workspaces’, and they are geared toward the variety of tasks that Photoshop can handle – photo editing, 3D work, web design, and so on.
 You can work with any of these as they are, or use them as a starting point to add or remove your own custom panels.
 I tend to customize mine for the type of work that I do in Photoshop, which is typically a blend of photo editing, compositing and web graphics work, but you can customize any and every element.